hypergrok/chunkit/README.md

 # Initialize the Chunker
 chunker = Chunker(api_key='your-api-key-here')
 ```
 That's it!
 The rest works as the example above.
-Enjoy chunking.
 ### License

 This project is licensed under AGPL v3 - see the [LICENSE](LICENSE) file for details.